natetharp/new-baltimore/README.md

-# new-baltimore
+# New Baltimore
-Company site for property management site
+Company website for property management company